 Donating plasma is generally very safe.
 The risks of plasma donation in a healthy donor are minimal but may include dehydration, dizziness, fainting, and lightheadedness.

+Before you go right here and get assistance for treatment, there are things to know.
 For COVID-19 patients being treated with donated plasma, there are possible risks that could occur just like with any other plasma or blood transfusion.
 These possible risks include allergic reactions, infections (such as HIV, Hepatitis B or C), transfusion-associated circulatory overload (TACO), transfusion-associated acute lung injury (TRALI), or possible aggravation of immune-mediated tissue damage by ADE (antibody-dependent enhancement).
 The most common cause of transfusion related fatality is TRALI, where the patient receiving the donated plasma has lung damage and difficulty breathing.